esphome/esphome-docs/guides/faq.rst

           - ccs811

-Note that this only works for Pull Requests that change only files within a component.
+Note that this only works for Pull Requests that only change files within components.
 If any files outside ``esphome/components/`` are added or changed, this method unfortunately doesn't work.
+Those Pull Requests are labeled with the "core" label on GitHub.

 See Also
 --------